russellcha1/EDA-case-study/README.md

 - How does engagement or controversy drive views?
 - What categories trend the fastest?

-### This knowledge will help content creators optomize their videos towards their goals.
+This knowledge will help content creators optomize their videos towards their goals.
 It will help marketing teams understand audience behavior.

 ## The Dataset
-### The dataset contains information on viewer activity in different countries.
+The dataset contains information on viewer activity in different countries.
 Columns we are working with include: trending date, publish time, likes, dislikes, category, and tags (?).
 The data is relatively clean and not missing large portions of the information.
 The features relate different points of interest about how often videos are viewed and how polarized or neutral the content was perceived to be by the viewer.

 ## Analysis Overview

-**Motivation**
+**Motivation.**
 Taking Youtube datasets to help inform content creators on what categories are currently trending and their historical rises and falls.
 Looks at controversy by comparing the ratio between likes and dislikes amongst categories to highlight which subjects may face more or less resistance.

-**Summary of Findings**
+**Summary of Findings.**
 `Entertainment` and `Music` typically highest in terms of views.
 If content creators works don't fall in these two categories, a different presentation medium may be warranted.
 If content can be packaged into the top categories, viewership may increase. `Nonprofits & Activism` and `News & Politics` were very controversial topics and created a lot of engagement and/or trended very quickly.

 ___